-There is a staff Code of Conduct, a Capability and Disciplinary procedure, an Anti-fraud and corruption policy, a Whistle blowing policy, a Values statement and a Competency framework.
-The Human Resource Services of the Council monitor effectiveness of staff codes of conduct.
+There is a staff Code of Conduct, Capability and Disciplinary procedure, Anti-fraud and corruption policy, Whistle blowing policy, Values statement and Competency framework.
+The Human Resource Services of the Council monitor effectiveness of staff codes for conduct.

 Reviewing effectiveness of decision making